Patron Login

 FADL has provided enough copies of the books to FUEL to provide each team with one copy of each book.
 Ask your teacher about getting the books for your team.
 Teams can keep the books when they are done.

 If you need extra copies, there are copies at Ferndale Library that you can check out with your library card.
 Click on the book covers below to place a hold today.
-When available, eBook and eAudiobook copies can be borrowed from Libby and Hoopla.
+Where available, eBook and eAudiobook copies can be borrowed from Libby and Hoopla.

 Don't have a library card?
 As a Ferndale student or resident you are eligible for a Ferndale library card!
 Learn more about signing up for a library card.